Regina Red Sox Billet Information

 Thank you for your interest in becoming a host family for one or more of the Regina Red Sox players.

-The principal role of the host family will be to provide accommodation.
-With the players at the field for so many days and playing in such an aggressive schedule, accommodation is first and foremost.
+- The principal role of the host family will be to provide accommodation.
+With the players at the field so much of their days and playing such an aggressive schedule, accommodation is first and foremost.
 The player will need to be provided with a bed or suitable sleeping accommodation, ensuring the player’s privacy.
-Make the billets feel at home and inform them of your house rules, including telephone and computer usage, food, guests and visitor rules, etc.

-To a lesser degree, host families will be expected to provide meals.
-Provide billets with three nutritional meals per day – you are not required to prepare the billet’s meals, however you must ensure there is food for the billet to prepare himself should he need to make his own meals.
-To this extent, host families can assist with transportation (for example, dropping a player off at the clubhouse) that would be helpful but is not required.
-We do not recommend you lend out your vehicle to your player.
-Laundry facilities must be provided – you are not required to do his laundry for him.
+- To a lesser degree, host families will be expected to provide meals.
+Provide player with three nutritional meals per day – you are not required to prepare the meals however you must ensure there is food for him to prepare himself should he need to make his own meals.

-Host families are not permitted to organize unofficial parties or outings without the permission of the team officials.
-When your player is out, it is courtesy for him to advise you of his whereabouts and expected time of return.
+- When your player is out, it is courtesy for him to advise you of his whereabouts and expected time of return.
 A curfew could be implemented by the coaching staff which as a host family you are obligated to support.
-Do not lend your player money.
-Confirm any medical conditions, allergies, food restrictions, etc. with your player.

 We hope this information will help to make the billeting of a player an enjoyable experience, and again thank you for your assistance.